You may not realize that massage chairs deliver as many mental benefits as physical.

 The entire experience of a massage chair session is very personal – focused on you, typically in a private, quiet setting.
 With each kneading movement into the muscles, there is an inherent realization on a deeper level just how much emotional tension is relieved as well.
-Within minutes of the those internal massage hands working their magic on your shoulders and back, and the sensations of feet reflexology, you are transported from those nagging thoughts to a Zen-like meditative state.
+Within minutes of those internal massage hands working their magic on your shoulders and back, and the sensations of feet reflexology, you are transported from those nagging thoughts to a Zen-like meditative state.

 I reference the term “meditative” intentionally.
-Meditation is in essence the release of busy thoughts, to a state of just being.
-Wikipedia defines meditation as a practice where an individual focuses their mind on a particular object, thought or activity to achieve a mentally clear and emotionally calm state.
-It further states that meditation may be used to reduce stress, anxiety, depression, and pain, while sitting, repeating a mantra, and closing the eyes in a quiet environment
+Meditation is in essence the release of busy thoughts, to a state of just being. opens in a new windowWikipedia defines meditation as a practice where an individual focuses their mind on a particular object, thought, or activity to achieve a mentally clear and emotionally calm state.
+It further states that meditation may be used to reduce stress, anxiety, depression, and pain while sitting, repeating a mantra, and closing the eyes in a quiet environment

-Quieting the “Monkey Mind”
+Quieting the “Monkey Mind” with Massage

 Meditation in a massage chair is a superb means of enabling us to temporarily shut down what some psychologists refer to as the “monkey mind.”
 This less-than-flattering term (no offense to monkeys!) refers to when we use our brains to quickly process volumes of incoming stimulus to sort our “flight or fight” natural responses.

-While these tendencies are designed to keep us alive, in today’s world they can be exhausting, and unhealthy and counterproductive as well.
+While these tendencies are designed to keep us alive, in today’s world they can be exhausting, and unhealthy, and counterproductive as well.

 The fact is we accumulate all these complications in our heads, but they manifest themselves in damage to our physical bodies.
 Most people have come to realize the connection between the mind and body.
 Our thoughts manifest themselves into measurable physiological results.
-Stress can be the underlying cause of physical pain, and likewise physical pain causes mental and emotional stress.
+Stress can be the underlying cause of physical pain, and likewise, physical pain causes mental and emotional stress.

 Generally (but not always) women tend to hold their anxiety “up high” – in their shoulders and neck.
-In contrast, men often hold their stress “down low” or in their lower back.
-It’s not clear why the different sexes exhibit these differences in how stress causes location-specific physical discomfort, but either way its our minds’ way of manifesting mental tension in noticeable physical ways.
+In contrast, men often hold their stress “down-low” or in their lower back.
+It’s not clear why the different sexes exhibit these differences in how stress causes location-specific physical discomfort, but either way, it’s our minds’ way of manifesting mental tension in noticeable physical ways.

 Time spent in a massage chair where we can gain relief from physical ailments, as well as relief of mental tension buildup from the constant barrage in incoming information, life worries, and overall anxiety.
 As a result massage chairs can deliver remarkable mind-body benefits.